English language requirements

 You can find the credit point value of each unit under the Unit Description by searching for the unit in the Handbook.

 Learn more about tuition fees.

 A Deakin scholarship might change your life.
 If you've got something special to offer Deakin – or you just need the financial help to get you here – we may have a scholarship opportunity for you.

-Successful completion of the Graduate Diploma of Humanitarian Assistance will enable enrolment in the Master of Humanitarian Assistance.
+Successful completion of the Graduate Diploma of Humanitarian Assistance will enable enrolment into the:

 The Graduate Diploma of Humanitarian Assistance will improve your understanding of the humanitarian system and provide an opportunity for potential employment in the humanitarian system.
 Employment in the humanitarian field is expanding, including in related areas, such as teaching, training, organisation and community capacity building, disaster risk reduction assessment and programming, consulting enterprises, journalism and communications, project management and community development.
 Opportunities are available in government and non-government agencies concerned with the provision of all aspects of emergency and humanitarian action including service provision, logistical support, communications, program management and support, community engagement and support, funding, coordination, monitoring and evaluation.

 Course learning outcomes